mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

  ./krita-3.0-x86_64.appimage

-Appimages are ISOs with all the necessary libraries bundled inside, that means no fiddling with repositories and dependencies, at the cost of a slight bit more disk space taken up (And this size would only be bigger if you were using Plasma to begin with).
+AppImages are ISOs with all the necessary libraries bundled inside, that means no fiddling with repositories and dependencies, at the cost of a slight bit more disk space taken up (And this size would only be bigger if you were using Plasma to begin with).